uchicago-library/ldr_metadatastorage/README.md

 COROLLARY: the metadata storage should be able to store technical metadata about assets in digital collections.
 This technical metadata is currently being stored in asset storage, but there is a strong argument to be made that doing this "muddies the water" between asset and metadata.
 Asset ought to be strictly defined as a byte stream representing an intellectual unit or some portion of an intellectual unit.
 By storing technical metadata, which by definition is not a byte stream representing a whole or some port of an intellectual unit but rather information about the byte stream the asset storage is being forced to perform a task that is a violation of its primary function.

-## Contracts for available endpoints
+## Contract for available endpoints

 1. /
 1. /collections